fensak-io/docs-and-policies/content/en/docs/writing-rules/_index.md

 > The rules engine expects to see the `main` function named as such.
 If you are compiling your code, make sure any
 > minifying routine avoids mangling the `main` function name.

-At runtime, the rules engine will call this function with the corresponding `IPatch[]` object generated from the PR change set, and then act based on the result of the returned boolean.
+At runtime, the rules engine will call this function with the corresponding `IPatch[]` and `IChangeSetMetadata` objects generated from the PR change set, and then act based on the result of the returned boolean.

-Note that there is no need to `export` the `main` function in your code.
+Note that you should not `export` the `main` function in your code.
 This is because the engine does not support modules, and thus is unable to handle exports.

 This also means that the engine is unable to support `import` as well.
 If you wish to separate out your rules file into modules, or want to rely on external dependencies, you will need to use a package bundler that will be able to package